LilianNgonadi/Multi-Currency-Exchange-Rate-Volatility-and-Anomalies-/README.md

 - Central Rate Trend:
   From around 2000 to 2015, the central rate remained relatively stable with minor fluctuations.
-  Starting from around 2016, there is a noticeable increase in the central rate, which accelerates sharply after 2020.
+  Starting from around 2014, there is a noticeable increase in the central rate, which accelerates sharply after 2022.
-- Anomalies (Red Dots):
+- Anomalies:
-  Significant anomalies are highlighted in 2004, 2012, and from 2020 onwards.
+  Significant anomalies are highlighted in 2004, 2014, and from 2022 onwards.
-  The anomalies in 2004 and 2012 stand out as isolated spikes, indicating sudden and brief deviations from the general trend during those years.
+  The anomalies in 2004 and 2014 stand out as isolated spikes, indicating sudden and brief deviations from the general trend during those years.
-  From 2020 onwards, there is a cluster of anomalies, suggesting persistent and frequent deviations from the expected central rate.
+  From 2022 onwards, there is a cluster of anomalies, suggesting persistent and frequent deviations from the expected central rate.

   ![ Anomaly](anomaly.png "Anomaly")

+# Implications
+- Economic Analysis: The sharp rise in the central rate and the increase in anomalies from 2020 onwards might reflect underlying economic turbulence.
+Anomalies could be due to specific events like economic crises, changes in trade policies, geopolitical events, or market speculation.
+- Risk Management: For investors and businesses, the increase in anomalies signifies higher risk.
+Strategies to hedge against exchange rate volatility would be crucial during this period.
+- Policy Making: Policymakers might need to investigate the causes of these anomalies and sharp increases in the exchange rate to implement measures that stabilize the economy and currency.

+# Conclusion
+The chart highlights a significant shift in the USD central exchange rate trend starting from around 2022, with a notable increase in volatility and anomalies.
+This suggests a period of economic uncertainty and potential instability, requiring careful analysis and strategic planning for those affected by these exchange rate fluctuations.